 Ray Hildridge's life is defined by a milestone reflecting his resilience in overcoming adversity.

-On July 11, 2025, the longest-surviving quadruple bypass patient in Australia will have become the longest-surviving quadruple bypass patient in the world, surpassing the mark set by the late Tom Dieffenbach (USA), who survived for 42 years and 284 days after his lifesaving operation.
+According to an online entry from the Guinness World Records, on July 11, 2025, the longest-surviving quadruple bypass patient in Australia will have surpassed the previous world record of 42 years and 284 days, after his lifesaving operation.

-In 1982, at 34, the Vietnam Veteran and former soccer referee was operated on by renowned heart surgeon Victor Chang.
+In 1982, at 34, the veteran of the Vietnam War and former soccer referee was operated on by renowned heart surgeon Victor Chang.

 When I had the quadruple bypass it was only being done at St Vincent’s Hospital in Sydney, and I was the youngest patient there.
 I was still the youngest patient 10 years later.